Choudhary

 Innovate.
 Apply.
 Discover.

-Deciphering cell signaling networks through innovative proteomics.
+Deciphering cell signaling networks through innovative proteomics and genomics.

-Global mapping of the endogenous DNA damage repair networks identifies Shieldin as a novel protein complex in DNA damage repair.
+p300DBGlobal mapping of the endogenous DNA damage repair networks identifies Shieldin as a novel protein complex in DNA damage repair.

 Gupta R et al. Cell.
-2018 May 3.[Pubmed]
+(2018 May) [Pubmed]

 Using a novel proteomic approach we reveal a comprehensive map of protein interaction of key DNA damage repair proteins.
 We show that the novel protein complex shieldin is an essential downstream effector of 53BP1 in regulating NHEJ, antibody class-switching and sensitivity to PARP inhibitors.
 Identification of Shieldin provides new insights into the evolution of vertebrate-specific DDR pathways with key relevance for understanding antibody diversification and PARP inhibitor resistance.